TyroneStaMaria/stdiscm-balls-project/Readme.md

 STDISCM Problem Set # 1

-Authors: Faith Griffin and Tyrone Sta.
+Authors: Janine Chua Ching, Ayisha Dytoc, Faith Griffin, and Tyrone Sta.
 Maria

 This project is a particle simulator that utilizes concurrent programming alongside C++ and OpenGL.